eth0izzle/shhgit/README.md

 **With some tweaking of the signatures shhgit would make an awesome addition to your bug bounty toolkit.**

 ![shhgit](images/shhgit-example.png)
 ![shhgit live!](images/shhgit-live-example.png)

-## Run from Docker

-1. Edit config.yaml and insert your github credentials
-2. `$ docker run -v $(pwd)/config.yaml:/config.yaml:ro fnxpt/shhgit`

 ## Installation

-You can use the [precompiled binaries](https://www.github.com/eth0izzle/shhgit/releases) **or** build from source:
+You can use the [precompiled binaries](https://www.github.com/eth0izzle/shhgit/releases) or build from source:

 1. Install [Go](https://golang.org/doc/install) for your platform.
-2. `$ go get github.com/eth0izzle/shhgit` will download and build shhgit.
+2. `go get github.com/eth0izzle/shhgit` will download and build shhgit.
 3. See usage.

+Or you can run from Docker:

+1. Grab a copy of the config.yaml and insert your github credentials (see Usage).
+2. `docker run -v config.yaml:/config.yaml:ro eth0izzle/shhgit`

 ## Usage